How to get the most beautiful yellow diamond and the best value

 When supply is scarce and demand is high, price increases so the general is that as the level of intensity of yellow color increases, so too does the price.

-Yellow diamond intensity
+Yellow diamond saturation

 - Fancy light